 Some Common Car Accident Related Back Injuries and Their Symptoms

 While back pain after a car accident is extremely common, the symptoms and severity of the pain can vary widely.
-In fact, the back is the most common site of car accident injuries, including upper back injuries, sprains, strains, herniated discs, spinal cord injuries, spinal fractures, and soft tissue injuries.
+In fact, the back is the most common site of car accident injuries, including whiplash, upper back injuries, sprains, strains, herniated discs, spinal cord injuries, spinal fractures, and soft tissue injuries.

 Even though serious back injuries can take some time to show up after an accident, they may become a source of chronic pain leading to loss of mobility and inability to work or enjoy hobbies.

 - Thoracic Spine Injuries (Upper Back)